Over 50% of Employees Quit Due to Bad Managers: 4 Studies

 Junaid Raza

-This is often due to a mindset where managers or bosses believe that employees will follow their orders for survival, leading to a lack of empathy, disrespect, or even toxic behaviors in the workplace.
+This is often due to a mindset where managers or bosses believe that employees will follow their orders to avoid losing their jobs.
+This leads to a lack of empathy, disrespect, or even toxic behaviors in the workplace.

 But things have changed now.

-Here are some studies that surveyed thousands of employees across different regions and years, revealing some concerning results:
+Here are some prominent studies that surveyed thousands of staff members across different regions and years, revealing some concerning results:

 DDI World Study: 57% leave due to bad managers